Luxemburg

 Expansionist Prussia encouraged nationalism among the Lëtzebuergers.
 During the Franco-Prussian War Prussia helped sponsor another popular revolt.
 Rebels seized control of the imposing fortress in Luxemburg City and were reinforced by Prussian troops.
 As part of the 1871 Treaty of Frankfurt, all of Luxemburg, including the Francophone western region, was guaranteed independence and neutrality.
 Six months later, Luxemburg voted to rejoin the Holy Roman Empire.

-King Willem III of Batavia was made Grand Duke of Luxemburg to placate him for the loss of lands in Nassau, and to ensure that neither France nor Prussia would be able to dominate the country.
-In 1890 the king died, leaving only his daughter Wilhelmina.
+King Guillaume III of Batavia was made Grand Duke of Luxemburg to placate him for the loss of lands in Nassau, and to ensure that neither France nor Prussia would be able to dominate the country.
+In 1890 the king died, leaving only his daughter Guillaumine.
 Luxemburg passed to a related dynasty, the House of Nassau-Weilburg, to fulfill the Salic Law of male-only succession.
 The unexpected extinction of the dynasty, combined with Luxemburg's decision to join the Empire, gave Prussia the opportunity to exert more and more influence over it.

-Luxemburgers began to resent Prussia's increasingly overbearing policies.
+During the Second Great War Luxemburgers came to greatly resent Prussia's increasingly overbearing policies.
 The grand duchy welcomed its increased autonomy following the Second Great War.
 During the 55-year reign of Grand Duchess Tréis, its policies began to look outward beyond Germany.
-Luxemburg was instrumental in convincing the Deutscher Bund, central and southern Germany's economic bloc, to attend the first European Federation meeting in 1981.
+This manifested itself in a number of ways: written Luxemburgish began to be printed in Antiqua rather than Fraktur, for example.
+When the ice hockey teams of the German states merged into a single team, the Luxemburgish hockey team opted to remain separate.
+Diplomatically, Luxemburg was instrumental in convincing the Deutscher Bund, central and southern Germany's economic bloc, to attend the first European Federation meeting in 1981.
 Thus it led the way toward a united currency system in Western Europe.
-In 2005, Tréis died and was succeeded by her oldest daughter Haedrana.

 Military